stefan-m-lenz/JuliaConnectoR/README.md

     devtools::install_github("stefan-m-lenz/JuliaConnectoR")

-The package requires that [Julia (version &ge; 1.0) is installed](https://julialang.org/downloads/) and that the Julia executable is in the system search `PATH` or that the `JULIA_BINDIR` environment variable is set to the `bin` directory of the Julia installation.
+The package requires that [Julia (version &ge; 1.0) is installed](https://julialang.org/downloads/).

-After you have installed Julia with `juliaup`, execute the command `julia` on the command line.
-This will do the actual installation of Julia and start Julia for the first time.
-On Linux and Windows, the `JuliaConnectoR` package should now be able to use the Julia installation, as the link to the Julia installation is on the `PATH`.
+If Julia is installed with Juliaup, it should be discovered successfully.
-On Mac, Julia might not be on the `PATH` when using e.g. RStudio.
-In this case, ensure that Julia is on the `PATH` in R, or set the `JULIA_BINDIR` variable, as described below.
+Otherwise, make sure your Julia installation is on the system `PATH` or set the `JULIA_BINDIR` system variable.

-The specific Julia version can optionally be specified by using the `JULIA_BINDIR` variable.
-This will take precedence if specified.
-When using `juliaup`, note that the `JULIA_BINDIR` variable must point to the actual installation directory of Julia.
-This is different from the directory that is returned when executing `which julia` on the command line, which is the directory that contains the link to the default Julia executable.

-To get the proper value of the `JULIA_BINDIR` variable, execute `Sys.BINDIR` on the Julia command line.
-Then set the environment variable in R via `Sys.setenv("JULIA_BINDIR" = "/your/path/to/Julia/bin")` before starting Julia and the `JuliaConnectoR` should be able to discover the specified Julia installation.
+More information on that can be found in the [latest documentation](https://github.com/stefan-m-lenz/JuliaConnectoR/releases/download/v1.1.4/JuliaConnectoR.pdf).

 ## Overview